AdobeDocs/commerce-learn.en/help/developer/page-builder/3-themes.md

 ---
-title: Session 3 - Page Builder for developers
+title: Page Builder for developers - Themes
 description: Overview of theming practices.
 Describe the theming conventions​.
-Explain where each part of the Page Builder theme is located ​
+Explain where each part of the Page Builder theme is located .
 topic: Commerce, Development
 kt: 5652
 doc-type: video
 activity: use
 ---

-# Session 3 - Page Builder for developers
+# Page Builder for developers - Themes

-In this session:
+In this video:

 - Overview of theming practices
 - Description of the theming conventions​